-Both analysis methods were applied directly to the OMG time-domain signal without any pre-processing.
+Both analysis methods were applied directly to the dual-cell \ac{OPM} gradiometer time-domain signal without any pre-processing.
 Again, $T_{bl, \mathrm{EKS}}=4.5\,$s was used for the \ac{EKS} as determined in the simulation study.
 For the \ac{SCF}, multiple block lengths were evaluated as no clear criterion is available to select the optimal block length in the RMSE sense purely from data.
 The simulation study indicated that the optimal block length for a signal with the given parameters should be close to \SI{200}{\second} (supplementary material\,2.4).

 The frequency estimates over time are shown in \cref{fig:exp_results}.
 In a), the estimates over the full time series are shown without error bars for visibility.
 The \ac{SCF} estimates of any block lengths are scattered around the \ac{EKS} estimate with increasing variance at larger times.
 This is caused by the exponential amplitude decay and subsequent decrease in \ac{SNR}. \cref{fig:exp_results}\,b) shows a zoom to the beginning of the measurement, where the \ac{SNR} is high.
 Here, the effect of a reduced time resolution when selecting very large block lengths for the \ac{SCF} becomes apparent.
 For the smaller block length of 60\,s the tracking of fluctuation dynamics is possible, however, resulting in higher uncertainty margins, a typical bias-variance tradeoff.
 Note that the \ac{SCF} with the largest block length applied here can not resolve the upwards swerve at $\approx\,$\SI{300}{s} while the uncertainty interval is much smaller than this variation, clearly seen with the shorter block lengths and the \ac{EKS}.
 This hints at unreliable uncertainty estimates of the \ac{SCF} for too large block lengths, however, with no analytical measure to judge on this.